aeternity/protocol/channels/OFF-CHAIN.md

 confirmations (`minimum_depth`) are awaited.
 Once confirmation has been received, a `withdraw_locked` message is sent, with the hash of the `channel_withdraw_tx` transaction.
-The `block_hash` defines the block the withdrawal had been co-signed and the second signature will be according to the latest on-chain persisted account and not the on-chain persisted channel object.
+The `block_hash` defines on which block the withdrawal had been co-signed and the second signature will be according to the latest on-chain persisted account and not the on-chain persisted channel object.